 SurveyMonkey vs. Microsoft Forms: Validations

-Like other form services, both allow adding validations.
-SurveyMonkey has more options than Microsoft Forms.
+SurveyMonkey has more options than its opponent.
 It lets us add validations and display custom error messages for each question.

 For example, we can add the “Require” validation to a multiple-choice question and show a custom error message if the user doesn’t answer.

 On the other hand, Microsoft Forms options for the “text-based” questions.
 For other types, we only have the control to make the question mandatory.
 Here’s a list of “Text” question validations:

 SurveyMonkey offers over 100 templates in different categories, but most are accessible in the premium plans.